mfyz/chrome-ext-wp-post/README.md

 - ExpressCurate http://bit.ly/30ngZ4j
 - WordXPress http://bit.ly/35XM3sd

+# License

+This is an open source software licensed with MIT License.
+See the full [license file](LICENSE.md) or read a [summary explanation here](https://tldrlegal.com/license/mit-license).

 ## Support

 Open a github "issue" if you need any help or have feedback or suggestions: http://github.com/mfyz/chrome-ext-wp-post/issues